Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Evaluation

 {\bfseries Hardware Setup.} In the conducted experiments, a router with omni-directional antennas was used as the transmitter, while a Raspberry Pi equipped with the Nexmon CSI Extraction Tool \cite{free_your_csi} served as the receiver.
 The employed tool is able to support 802.11a/g/n/ac transmissions in both the 2.4 and 5 GHz bands, with a maximum bandwidth of 80 MHz.
 To maximize the available information, we utilized the 80 MHz bandwidth in the 5 GHz band, capturing 242 subcarriers after removing nulls.
 Since the Raspberry Pi has a single antenna and its Wi-Fi chip operates on a single core, each Pi collected a single CSI matrix.
 The sampling frequency was set to 1000 Hz.
 In order to ensure stability, the transceivers were mounted on tripods at a height of 1 m.
 Fig. \ref{CD634_real} provides an example of the experimental setup in a meeting room.

 {\bfseries Evaluation Setup.} The key of this paper is to demonstrate the improvement contributed by the effect of walls, and the relationship between the proposed model and the performance of sensing applications in real scenarios.
+We conduct experiments in several representative indoor environments with different room layouts and wall materials to provide initial validation of the robustness and general applicability of our findings.
 In the context of respiratory monitoring, our methodology integrates signal processing techniques such as the Hampel filter \cite{hampel_filter_2016}, Savitzky-Golay filter \cite{sg_filter}, and peak detection algorithms to compute respiratory rates in breaths per minute (bpm).
 A reference respiration rate is acquired from a Neulog Respiration Monitor Belt logger sensor NUL236.
-The Mean Absolute Error (MAE) metric \cite{mae2005} is employed to evaluate the application performance.
+The Mean Absolute Error (MAE) metric \cite{mae2005} is employed to evaluate the application performance, defined as